rjtormis/dlsud-sams-react/README.md

 # DLSUD-SAMS
-DLSUD SAMS aka as DLSUD- SMART ATTENDANCE MONITORING SYSTEM\
+DLSUD SAMS aka DLSUD - SMART ATTENDANCE MONITORING SYSTEM\
 A Capstone / Thesis Project based on the use of AI(Computer Vision) applied to a web application.

 # Technologies / Frameworks used